jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 #### env command

-We can list out all Enviroment Variables (Env Vars) using the `env` command
+We can list all Environment Variables (Env Vars) using the `env` command.

 We can filter specific env vars using grep e.g. `env | grep AWS_`